KaViShKa99/file-encrypter/README.md

 `python main.py`

 Click the "Encrypt" button to launch the user interface for the file encrypter.
 Enter a password in the "Password" field and select the file you want to encrypt.
-The encrypted file will be saved in the same directory as the original file, with the extension ".enc".
+The encrypted file will be saved in the same directory as the original file, with the extension ".ENCRYPTED[mp4]".
 To decrypt a file, enter the password used to encrypt the file and click the "Decrypt" button.

 ## Building a standalone executable